-1. The Silent Auction occurs in conjunction with the Annual Capital City Quilt Show held at the
+- 1. The Silent Auction occurs in conjunction with the Annual Capital City Quilt Show held at the R.A.

-R.A.
 Gray Museum.
-It usually begins in August and lasts about eight weeks.

-2. The approximate number of donated items, depending on sizes, is 40.

-3. Items to be auctioned are donated by guild members.
-No quilt show application form is needed for these items.

-4. Any sewed or quilted item is acceptable; i.e., quilts, wall hangings, clothing, bags, purses, pillows, potholders, place mats, table runners, notebook covers, necklaces, ragdolls.

-5. Donated items should be brought to a regular monthly guild meeting.
-The deadline is the last meeting before the scheduled turn-in day at the Museum.

-6. Quilts and wall hangings must have a four-inch hanging sleeve and may have a label on the back with a title, quilter or guild name, and date of completion.

-7. Visitors to the quilt show will write bids and contact information on bid forms.
-Bidding ends about an hour before the show closes on the last day of the show.

-8. High bidders may pick up their items at the Museum on the scheduled pick-up day, usually the Saturday after the show ends.
-Florida sales tax is collected on final bids.

-9. The participant responsible for bringing in the most money for a single item donated to the Silent Auction receives their next year's QU dues gratis.
+It usually begins in August and lasts about eight weeks. - 2.
+The maximum number of donated items, depending on sizes, is 42. - 3.
+Items to be auctioned are donated by guild members.
+No quilt show application form is needed for these items. - 4.
+Any sewn or quilted item is acceptable; i.e., quilts, wall hangings, clothing, bags, purses, pillows, potholders, place mats, table runners, notebook covers, necklaces, ragdolls. - 5.
+Donated items should be brought to a regular monthly guild meeting.
+The deadline is the last meeting before the scheduled turn-in day at the Museum. - 6.
+Quilts and wall hangings must have a four-inch hanging sleeve and may have a label on the back with a title, quilter or guild name, and date of completion. - 7.
+Bid forms with item identification numbers will be placed on the board before the opening reception.
+No minimum bids will be placed on bid forms before the opening reception or during the show. - 8.
+Visitors to the quilt show will write bids and contact information on bid forms.
+Bidding ends about an hour before the show closes on the last day of the show. - 9.
+High bidders may pick up their items at the Museum on the scheduled pick-up day, usually the Saturday after the show ends.
+Florida sales tax is collected on final bids. - 10.
+The participant responsible for bringing in the most money for a single item donated to the Silent Auction receives their next year's QU dues gratis.
 This is based on a single donation, not the total of any one person's donations.

-10. A \$20 gift card is given to the Sit-n-Stitch group with the item bringing in the most money for a group donation.
-This is given to the contact person named in the directory and may be used by the group to buy batting or backing fabric for next year's Silent Auction quilt.